UtahTriangle/Laws/Constitution.md

 In the case of a re-vote on a bid for Initiation of a New Member, the result shall be determined by a vote where the conditions are:

 * **Negating votes numbering less than or equal to 10% members of the voting quorum** shall extend to that New Member a bid for Initiation; otherwise,
-* the New Member shall not be extended a bid for Initiaton.
+* the New Member shall not be extended a bid for Initiation.

 If a New Member is not extended a bid for Initiation, our Chapter may vote by **simple majority** to extend them a [bid for membership](#) during the next academic term.